clulab/ConceptAlignment/README.md

 ```

 The scraper for SuperMaaS is configured in `scraper/src/main/resources/application.conf`
-to use `localhost:8000`.
+to use either `localhost:8000`, or when available, whatever is recorded in the `supermaas`
+environment variable.
 If both ConceptAlignment and SuperMaaS are running in Docker
 containers, it may be necessary to reconfigure the scraper to use something like
 `supermaas_server_1:8000`.

 ### Preparing the Docker image